pp-mo/ncdata/docs/userdocs/user_guide/data_objects.rst

 Ncdata uses Python objects to represent netCDF data, and allows the user to freely inspect and/or modify it, aiming to do this is the most natural and pythonic way.

+.. _data-model:

 Data Classes
 ------------
-Each core data model component simply parallels an element of the `NetCDF Classic Data Model`_ : that is, a Dataset(File) consisting of Dimensions, Variables, Attributes and Groups.
+The data model components are elements of the
+`NetCDF Classic Data Model`_ , plus **groups** (from the 'enhanced' netCDF model).

+That is, a Dataset(File) consists of just Dimensions, Variables, Attributes and Groups.

 .. note::
-    We are not, as yet, explicitly supporting the NetCDF4 extensions to variable-length and user types
+    We are not, as yet, explicitly supporting the NetCDF4 extensions to variable-length and user types.
+See : :ref:`data-types`

-The core classes representing the Data Model components are :class:`~ncdata.NcData`, :class:`~ncdata.NcDimension`, :class:`~ncdata.NcVariable` and :class:`~ncdata.NcAttribute`.
+The core ncdata classes representing these Data Model components are :class:`~ncdata.NcData`, :class:`~ncdata.NcDimension`, :class:`~ncdata.NcVariable` and :class:`~ncdata.NcAttribute`.

 Notes :